ThoughtWorksInc/each/README.md

 assertEquals(3, count)
 ```

-Note that `catchIoMonaic` requires an implicit parameter `scalaz.effect.MonadCatchIO[F]`, which is only provided for `scalaz.effect.IO` by default.
+Note that `catchIoMonadic` requires an implicit parameter `scalaz.effect.MonadCatchIO[F]`, which is only provided for `scalaz.effect.IO` by default.

 ## Links